-E. I have a student who struggles in my physical
+I have a student who struggles in my physical classroom.

-classroom.
-He/she/they are being non-responsive when I reach out.
+The student is being non-responsive when I reach out.
+When I

-When I do get in touch with the student, he/she/they simply say,
+do get in touch with the student, the student simply says,

 It will take some students longer to acclimate to distance